byte4RR4Y/rock-4se-kali/README.md

 ISSUES:
 BLACK SCREEN:

-If you have a black screen after a boot-time of 2 mins you moust mount the root filesystem and edit /etc/X11/xorg.conf.d/10-monitor.conf and set the right Screenresolution(e.g.: 1920x1080).
+If you have a black screen after a boot-time of 1 minute and 5 seconds you moust mount the root filesystem and edit /etc/X11/xorg.conf.d/10-monitor.conf and set the right Screenresolution(e.g.: 1920x1080).

 ---------------------